Malick Diouf: Club

-After graduating from UP Diliman, Diouf joined Zamboanga Valientes to play in the 2024 The Asian Tournament in Macau.
+After graduating from UP Diliman, Diouf joined the Zamboanga Valientes to play in the 2024 The Asian Tournament in Macau.

-In December 2024, Diouf was signed in by the Pacific Caesar Surabaya of the Indonesian Basketball League in the lead up to the 2025 IBL season.
+In December 2024, Diouf was signed by the Pacific Caesar Surabaya of the Indonesian Basketball League in the lead up to the 2025 IBL season.

 Diouf had a brief return with the Valientes at the 34th Dubai International Basketball Championship in early 2025.

+On May 23, 2026, Diouf signed with the TNT Tropang 5G as a replacement import for Bol Bol.
+He was expected to play in TNT's game 3 of the 2026 PBA Commissioner's Cup semifinals.
+However the plan did not push through due to documentary requirements issues.
+Diouf is competing with Chris McCullough as Bol's possible replacement for game 4.

+On September 2026, Diouf signed with the Maharlika Pilipinas Basketball League champions Abra Weavers for its East Asia Super League campaign, which Abra is joining as the Philippines' representative.
+Because of the MPBL's restrictions on players without Filipino descent, Diouf, despite holding a Philippine passport, can only play for Abra's EASL games.

 3x3

 Diouf also played 3x3 basketball.
-He played for the Mandaluyong SBP team at the 2025 Manila Challenger of the FIBA 3x3 Men's Pro Circuit.
+He played for the Mandaluyong SBP team at the 2025 Manila Challenger and the Kaohsiung City Challenger of the FIBA 3x3 Men's Pro Circuit in September and October 2025 respectively.
 His naturalization bid is linked to the Philippine national 3x3 team program.

 Personal life

 Diouf is a devout Muslim from Senegal.
-As of November 2025, it has been proposed to grant Philippine citizenship to Diouf via naturalization.
+Diouf is a naturalized Filipino citizen via Republic Act No. 12318 which lapsed into law in May 18, 2026.
+He took his oath of allegiance and acquired his Philippine passport by July 1, 2026.